hack-r/pyserpZotero/README.md

 # pyserpZotero
-serpAPI citation download, parsing, Bibtex export, and Zotero cloud upload.
+serpAPI Google Scholar citation download, parsing, Bibtex export, and Zotero cloud upload.

 ## To do:
   1. Make this into a proper Python library